 Sealing and insulation of the structure being heated is very important.

 Overall this was a simple cost effective and satisfying project that I hope others like minded fisherman will find useful.

-Bob Allan: ballan AT kmts DOT ca (replace AT with @ and DOT with a period).
+Bob Allan: ballankenora AT gmail DOT com (replace AT with @ and DOT with a period).